xthemadgenius/btcrec-cli/docs/Usage_Examples/basic_password_recoveries.md

 ```
 <br>

-Basic Bitcoin Cash Command, so need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This will accept either Cashaddres or Legacy style addresses...
+### Basic Bitcoin Cash Command

+Need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This will accept either Cashaddres or Legacy style addresses...
 This will also work for BCH forks like BSV...
 ```
 python btcrecover.py --wallet-type bch --addrs bitcoincash:qqv8669jcauslc88ty5v0p7xj6p6gpmlgv04ejjq97 --addr-limit 10 --passwordlist ./docs/Usage_Examples/common_passwordlist.txt --mnemonic "cable top mango offer mule air lounge refuse stove text cattle opera"
 ```
 <br>

+### Basic Cardano

-Basic Cardano, so need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) For Cardano recovers, [see the notes here as well.](bip39-accounts-and-altcoins.md) This will accept either base or stake addresses...
+Need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) For Cardano recovers, [see the notes here as well.](bip39-accounts-and-altcoins.md) This will accept either base or stake addresses...
 (Byron-Era addresses are not supported))

 ```
 python btcrecover.py --wallet-type cardano --addrs addr1q90kk6lsmk3fdy54mqfr50hy025ymnmn5hhj8ztthcv3qlzh5aynphrad3d26hzxg7xzzf8hnmdpxwtwums4nmryj3jqk8kvak --passwordlist ./docs/Usage_Examples/common_passwordlist.txt --mnemonic "ocean hidden kidney famous rich season gloom husband spring convince attitude boy"
 ```
 <br>

+### Basic Dash Command

-Basic Dash Command, so need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied)
+Need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied)
 ```
 python btcrecover.py --wallet-type dash --addrs XuTTeMZjUJuZGotrtTPRCmHCaxnX44a2aP --addr-limit 10 --passwordlist ./docs/Usage_Examples/common_passwordlist.txt --mnemonic "cable top mango offer mule air lounge refuse stove text cattle opera"
 ```
 <br>

+### Basic Dogecoin Command

-Basic Dogecoin Command, so need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied)
+Need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied)
 ```
 python btcrecover.py --wallet-type dogecoin --addrs DSTy3eptg18QWm6pCJGG4BvodSkj3KWvHx --addr-limit 10 --passwordlist ./docs/Usage_Examples/common_passwordlist.txt --mnemonic "cable top mango offer mule air lounge refuse stove text cattle opera"
 ```
 <br>

+### Basic Vertcoin Command

-Basic Vertcoin Command, so need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This will support all address types (Legacy, Segwit or Native Segwit) without the need to add any additional parameters.
+Need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This will support all address types (Legacy, Segwit or Native Segwit) without the need to add any additional parameters.
 ```
 python btcrecover.py --wallet-type vertcoin --addrs Vwodj33bXcT7K1uWbTqtk9UKymYSMeaXc3 --addr-limit 10 --passwordlist ./docs/Usage_Examples/common_passwordlist.txt --mnemonic "cable top mango offer mule air lounge refuse stove text cattle opera"
 ```
 <br>

+### Basic Litecoin Command

-Basic Litecoin Command, so need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This will support all address types (Legacy, Segwit or Native Segwit) without the need to add any additional parameters.
+Need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This will support all address types (Legacy, Segwit or Native Segwit) without the need to add any additional parameters.
 ```
 python btcrecover.py --wallet-type litecoin --addrs LdxLVMdt49CXcrnQRVJFRs8Yftu9dE8xxP --addr-limit 10 --passwordlist ./docs/Usage_Examples/common_passwordlist.txt --mnemonic "cable top mango offer mule air lounge refuse stove text cattle opera"
 ```
 <br>

+### Basic Monacoin Command

-Basic Monacoin Command, so need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This will support all address types (Legacy, Segwit or Native Segwit) without the need to add any additional parameters.
+Need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This will support all address types (Legacy, Segwit or Native Segwit) without the need to add any additional parameters.
 ```
 python btcrecover.py --wallet-type monacoin --addrs MHLW7WdRKE1XBkLFS6oaTJE1nPCkD6acUd --addr-limit 10 --passwordlist ./docs/Usage_Examples/common_passwordlist.txt --mnemonic "cable top mango offer mule air lounge refuse stove text cattle opera"
 ```
 <br>

+### Basic DigiByte Command

-Basic DigiByte Command, so need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This will support all address types (Legacy, Segwit or Native Segwit) without the need to add any additional parameters.
+Need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This will support all address types (Legacy, Segwit or Native Segwit) without the need to add any additional parameters.
 ```
 python btcrecover.py --wallet-type digibyte --addrs DNGbPa9QMbLgeVspu9jb6EEnXjJASMvA5r --addr-limit 10 --passwordlist ./docs/Usage_Examples/common_passwordlist.txt --mnemonic "cable top mango offer mule air lounge refuse stove text cattle opera"
 ```
 <br>

+### Basic GroestleCoin Command

-Basic GroestleCoin Command, so need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This will support all address types (Legacy, Segwit or Native Segwit) without the need to add any additional parameters.
+Need to specifcy the `--wallet-type` (But can leave off the `--bip39` argument, as it is implied) This will support all address types (Legacy, Segwit or Native Segwit) without the need to add any additional parameters.

 Note: This needs the groestlecoin_hash module to be installed...
 ```